 Mercaptopurine is the active metabolite of azathioprine.
-It is further metabolized to active metabolites including 6-methylmercaptopurine, thioguanine, 6-thioguanine nucleoside (6-TGN) and 6-methylmercaptopurine nucleosides (6-MMPN).
-The enzyme thiopurine methyltransferase (TPMT) is responsible for metabolism of 6-TGN.
+It is further metabolized to active metabolites including 6-methylmercaptopurine, thioguanine, 6-thioguanine nucleosides (6-TGNs) and 6-methylmercaptopurine nucleosides (6-MMPN).
+The enzyme thiopurine methyltransferase (TPMT) is responsible for metabolism of 6-TGNs.
 Deficiencies in this enzyme can lead to excessive toxicity.

 Maternal Levels.
 Mercaptopurine milk levels were measured in 2 patients receiving azathioprine following renal transplantation.
 In one, peak milk levels occurred 2 and 8 hours after a 75 mg oral dose and were 3.4 and 4.5 mcg/L respectively.
 In the other, a peak milk level of 18 mcg/L occurred 2 hours after a 25 mg oral dose.
 Serum levels were not measured.

 Four women receiving an immunomodulator to treat inflammatory bowel disease had metabolite levels measured in milk during the first 6 weeks postpartum.
-The abstract does not mention the specific drug and dose being taken, but the azathioprine metabolites 6-methylmercaptopurine (6-MMP) and 6-thioguanine nucleoside (6-TGn) were measured.
-Although therapeutic levels were found in maternal serum, 6-MMP (<650 mcg/L) and 6-TGn (<123 mcg/L) were undetectable in milk (time of collection not stated.
+The abstract does not mention the specific drug and dose being taken, but the azathioprine metabolites 6-methylmercaptopurine (6-MMP) and 6-thioguanine nucleosides (6-TGNs) were measured.
+Although therapeutic levels were found in maternal serum, 6-MMP (<650 mcg/L) and 6-TGNs were undetectable (<123 mcg/L) in milk (time of collection not stated).

 Infant Levels.
 Four infants were breastfed (3 exclusively, 1 rarely received formula) during maternal use of azathioprine orally in dosages of 1.2 to 2.1 mg/kg daily.
-All of the mothers and infants had the normal TPMT *1/*1 genotype and all of the mothers had normal enzyme activity.
-At 3 to 3.5 months of age, all of the infants' had undetectable blood levels of 6-TGN and 6-MMPN.
+All of the mothers and infants had the wild type TPMT *1/*1 genotype and all of the mothers had normal enzyme activity.
+At 3 to 3.5 months of age, all of the infants' had undetectable blood levels of 6-TGNs and 6-MMPN.

 Effects in Breastfed Infants